The Bitcoin (BTC) investment firm NYDIG says it raised nearly $720 million for its profitable company, despite the bear market.

 Outgoing CEO Robert Gutmann will remain with NYDIG’s parent company Stone Ridge Holdings Group.

 “When markets crumble, character emerges.
-A flight to quality from the most risk-aware institutional investors has relentlessly driven Bitcoin, and revenue, to NYDIG the last 12 months.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+A flight to quality from the most risk-aware institutional investors has relentlessly driven Bitcoin, and revenue, to NYDIG the last 12 months.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action